How to buy the best coffee machine

 Coffee machine shopping checklist

-Once you know what type of coffee machine you want, use our coffee machines review to find your perfect model.
-You can filter by type of coffee machine, and see which models are Which?
-Best Buys in our tests.
+Once you know what type of coffee machine you want, use our coffee machine reviews to find your perfect model.
+You can filter by type of coffee machine, and see which models topped our tough taste tests.

-Before you go, use our handy checklist of things to look out for when choosing a coffee machine to help narrow down your options.
+Plus, use our handy checklist of things to look out for when choosing a coffee machine to help narrow down your options.

 Capacity

-Water tank capacity is important if you want to make lots of espressos in quick succession, or don't want to be constantly reaching behind the coffee machine to refill the water tank.
+Water-tank capacity is important if you want to make lots of espressos in quick succession, or don't want to be constantly reaching behind the coffee machine to refill the water tank.

-You can buy coffee machines that make two espressos at once, but we've found that some don't distribute coffee evenly between cups – some can be out by 10ml, or a third of an espresso cup.
+More compact models will have smaller water tanks, so if you prefer a longer coffee, it's worth considering opting for a larger capacity model.

 Coffee machine brand

-A coffee machine is a luxury product - so it's unsurprising that premium brands including Lavazza, Dualit, Delonghi, Gaggia, Kitchenaid and Cuisinart offer ranges of machines.
+A coffee machine is a luxury product - so it's unsurprising that premium brands including Lavazza, Dualit, DeLonghi, Gaggia, Kitchenaid and Cuisinart offer ranges of machines.

 But you'll also find coffee machines from high street and supermarket brands such as Argos and Tesco.
 We've found cheap models that can make great coffee - and some shockers too - but you'll need to decide if looks matter to you, as budget options won't necessarily shine on your worktop.